-What Is Flat Feet?
+What Are Flat Feet?

-Flat feet is a condition in which you lose your longitudinal medial arch, either part way or wholly.
 Some people may have the bone of their arch making contact with the ground giving it a totally flat appearance.

 With a healthy arch, you will most likely be able to slide a finger under the arch without having to lift your foot up.